 Engaging prospects and customers is a vital aspect of any sales process.
-But getting it right doesn’t come without its challenges.
-From workflow inefficiencies to communication gaps, tool sprawl, and data silos, you might be left wondering if it’s even possible to improve the impact of your customer-facing and revenue-generating teams.
+But getting sales engagement right doesn’t come without its challenges.
+Workflow inefficiencies, communication gaps, tool sprawl, and data silos are a few.
+You may wonder if it’s even possible to improve the impact of your customer-facing and revenue-generating teams.

-At the center of a multibillion dollar industry, the sales engagement platform is the force multiplier companies need to drive efficiency and improve results at every stage of the sales cycle.
-For sales leaders, managers, and reps, sales engagement provides insights that increase momentum for every goal in the process.
-It can streamline workflows across different teams and stages, driving interdepartmental synergies and helping individual reps improve productivity.
+Enter the sales engagement platform.
+It’s the force multiplier companies need to drive efficiency and improve results across the sales cycle.
+For sales leaders, managers, and reps, sales engagement increases the impact of pipeline-building activities.
+It can also streamline workflows across different teams and stages.
+As a result, seller productivity increases, and they close more deals.

-Before you put sales engagement into practice, it’s crucial to fully understand what it entails and how it differs from other sales concepts.
-Sales engagement is the umbrella that covers all interactions between sales reps and buyers, including calls, emails, and face-to-face meetings.
-It’s important to note that sales engagement extends far beyond traditional outreach to include outreach quality and consistent measurements of feedback and data.
+Before you put sales engagement into practice, it’s crucial to understand what it entails and how it differs from other sales concepts.
+Sales engagement is the umbrella that covers all interactions between buyers and sellers.
+These interactions can happen via calls, emails, face-to-face meetings, video conferencing, and social media.
+And sales engagement includes outreach quality and consistent measurements of feedback and data.

-Without the proper processes and tools for support, sales engagement can feel like an unattainable dream — particularly for already-busy sales managers, sellers, and marketing teams.
-Thus, more and more organizations have started leveraging sales engagement technology in an effort to align their teams, improve visibility into processes, and gain more predictability over business outcomes.
+More and more organizations use sales engagement platforms to align their teams, improve visibility into processes, and gain more predictability over business outcomes.

-Prospect engagement is a small but mighty piece of the overall sales engagement puzzle, as it focuses on the early stages of the buyer’s journey.
-There are two significant challenges that can hinder sellers’ ability to successfully engage prospects: the overabundance of competition at this stage in the funnel, and the recent increase of buyer expectations.
+Prospect engagement is a small but mighty piece of the sales engagement puzzle, focusing on the early stages of the buyer’s journey.
+Two significant challenges can hinder successful prospect engagement: an overabundance of competition at this stage in the funnel and meeting buyer expectations.

 Fortunately, there are some best practices you can follow for improving prospect engagement:

-In the past, sales managers armed their reps with CRM systems and marketing automation software to support their efforts.
-But modern organizations have realized that, while these tools certainly offer value for certain parts of the sales process, they just don’t cut it when it comes to successful sales engagement.
+Sales managers used to arm their reps with CRM systems and marketing automation software to support their efforts.
+But modern organizations have realized that, while these tools offer value for certain parts of the sales process, they don’t cut it when it comes to successful sales engagement.

-Thus, a new kind of technology was born to fully address the challenges of end-to-end sales engagement.
-A sales engagement platform (SEP) helps sales teams avoid the issues that arise from disjointed, one-size-fits-all tools by improving existing workflows, streamlining communications, increasing efficiency, and more—all in one centralized place.
+Thus, a new kind of technology was born to address the challenges of end-to-end sales engagement.
+A sales engagement platform (SEP) helps sales teams avoid the issues that arise from disjointed point solutions.
+Instead, it simplifies and automates prospecting workflows, streamlines communications increases efficiency, and more—all in one centralized place.
 SEPs offer time-saving functionalities that keep reps organized, prepared, and ready to meet (or exceed) their quotas.

 But it’s important to remember that not all sales engagement platforms are created equally.
 Before you run out and invest in the first SEP you come across, make sure it includes these critical elements: